Filip-Dymczyk/Filip-Dymczyk/README.md

 ### :information_source: Personal info:
 - 🤖 third year student of Automatic Control and Robotics at AGH University of Science and Technology in Cracow;
+- :roller_coaster: planning to pursue further education - Master's degree;
-- :books: keen to practice current skills and learn new ones;
+- :books: keen to practice current skills and learn new ones.

 ### 💻 Known programming languages:
 - Python (my most favourite one 😄) including: NumPy, Matplotlib and PyQt 5/6;